11 Things to Include in Your Influencer Media Kit - and How to Create One for Yourself

 One such tool is TrendHERO.
 This is a nifty SaaS service that helps you analyze any Instagram account.
 While brands are the major customers, you need to be aware of TrendHERO because they might use it to check your account before engaging.
 With that said, they offer a free tool for influencers.
 Use the one-account-free feature to check on your own Instagram account.
 They’ll give you the basic analytics information, in addition to an assessment of how good your account is overall.
 Download the information, and you can incorporate it into your influencer media kit.
 A bonus: they’ll tell you if they think you have a fake follower problem.
 Get that alert, and you’ll have a chance to address it before getting embarrassed.

-Here’s a sample of the kind of data you can get for your own Instagram account:
+Below is a sample of the kind of data you can get for your own Instagram account.

 TrendHERO Neal Schaffer Instagram influencer statistics to help you create an influencer media kit